Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Abstract

 \section{Abstract}

 Recent advances in reinforcement learning (RL) have renewed focus on the design of reward functions that shape agent behavior.
-Manually designing reward functions is tedious and error-prone.
-A principled alternative is to specify behaviors in a formal language that can be automatically translated into rewards.
+Manually crafting such functions is often tedious and error-prone.
+A more principled alternative is to specify behavioral requirements using a formal, unambiguous language that can be automatically translated into a reward function.
 Omega-regular languages are a natural choice for this purpose, given their established role in formal verification and synthesis.
-However, existing methods using omega-regular specifications typically rely on discounted reward RL in episodic settings, with periodic resets.
-This setup misaligns with the semantics of omega-regular specifications, which describe properties over infinite behavior traces.
+However, existing approaches using omega-regular specifications typically rely on discounted reward RL in an episodic setting, where the environment is periodically reset to an initial state during learning.
+This setup is misaligned with the semantics of omega-regular specifications, which describe properties over infinite behavior traces.
 In such cases, the average reward criterion and the continuing setting---where the agent interacts with the environment over a single, uninterrupted lifetime---are more appropriate.

-To address the challenges of infinite-horizon, continuing tasks, we focus on absolute liveness specifications---a subclass of omega-regular languages that cannot be violated by any finite behavior prefix, making them well-suited to the continuing setting.
+To address the challenges of infinite-horizon, continuing tasks, we restrict our focus to the subclass of omega-regular languages known as absolute liveness specifications.
+These specifications cannot be violated by any finite prefix of the agent’s behavior, aligning naturally with the continuing setting.
 We present the first model-free RL framework that translates absolute liveness specifications to average-reward objectives.
-Our approach enables learning in communicating MDPs without episodic resetting.
-We also introduce a reward structure for lexicographic multi-objective optimization, aiming to maximize an external average-reward objective among the policies that also maximize the satisfaction probability of a given omega-regular specification.
+In contrast to prior work, our approach enables learning in communicating Markov Decision Processes without episodic resetting.
+We further introduce a reward structure for lexicographic multi-objective optimization, where the goal is to maximize an external average-reward objective among the policies that also maximize the satisfaction probability of a given absolute liveness omega-regular specification.
 Our method guarantees convergence in unknown communicating MDPs and supports on-the-fly reductions that do not require full knowledge of the environment, thus enabling model-free RL.
-Empirical results show our average-reward approach in continuing setting outperforms discount-based methods across benchmarks.
+Empirical results across various benchmarks demonstrate that our average-reward approach in the continuing setting is more effective than competing methods based on discounting.